animal-tree/Writing-stuff-2/Theories/I-Should-Research-This-More.md

 Yes.
 There’s some extra gravity-like force during daytime hours.

 Why?
 Because velocity is inertial; acceleration isn’t.
-Only the Earth is angularly accelerating, due to the sun's gravity, while the human is balanced heavily in the Earth's gravitational field and is pushed on by the Earth (and the force from the pulling sun is almost completely negated by the Earth's gravitational field).
+Only the Earth is angularly accelerating, due to the sun's gravity, while the human is balanced heavily in the Earth's gravitational field and is not accelerating independent from the Earth (and the force from the pulling sun is almost completely negated by the Earth's gravitational field).

 # Debate